gitpod-io/gitpod/docs/self-hosted/install/install-on-gcp-script.md

 url: /docs/self-hosted/latest/install/install-on-gcp-script/
 ---

-> For this release (0.6.0, December 2019) the installers are broken.
-We're working in bringing those with the next release (January 2020).
+> Since the `0.6.0` release (December 2019) the installers are broken.
+We're working on bringing those back with one of the next releases.

 # Getting started with Gitpod on GCP